 East Broad St- Original Terminus to Old Winterville Rd

-The Athens Firefly Trail begins in the heart of downtown Athens at the site of the original terminus of the Athens Branch of the Georgia Railroad on East Broad St. The trail passes over the North Oconee River before entering Dudley Park and merging with the North Oconee River Greenway to cross Trail Creek.
-The Firefly then climbs back to the historic railbed to continue toward Old Winterville Rd.
+The Athens Firefly Trail begins in the heart of downtown Athens at the site of the original terminus of the Athens Branch of the Georgia Railroad on East Broad St. The trail passes over the North Oconee River before entering Dudley Park and soaring over Trail Creek.
+The Firefly then follows the historic railbed to continue toward Old Winterville Rd.

 Old Winterville Road to Hancock Road